Hope of Israel Ministries (Church of YEHOVAH):

 Old Talasim are scarce because of a beautiful tradition: burial in the Talis a man had prayed in.

 Today's Talis issues from an ancient garb.
 It has its origin in the biblical commandments to wear fringes (tzitzit).
-In the desert, the ancient Jews donned woven cloaks not unlike the four-cornered Abaya worn at present by the Bedouins.
+In the desert, the ancient Israelites donned woven cloaks not unlike the four-cornered Abaya worn at present by the Bedouins.
 Putting fringes on their garments was one of the first commandments fulfilled by the Israelites after Moses descended from Sinai with the Torah.

-As styles changed, pious Jews quickly designed special four-cornered garments to preserve this symbol of commandments.
+As styles changed, pious Jews quickly designed special four-cornered garments to preserve this symbol of the commandments.
 The Talmud compares the Talis of the scholar to the Roman Pallium -- a toga worn by distinguished personages.

-Beautifying the object used in performing a mitzvah (cheftzoh shel mitzvah)
+Beautifying the object used in performing a mitzvah (cheftzoh shel mitzvah) has been a Jewish tradition for centuries.
+Jewish craftsmen, often housewives, believed that aesthetic beauty added to religious experience.

-| Hope of Israel Ministries -- Preparing the Way for the Return of Yehovah God and His Messiah! |
+Hope of Israel Ministries -- Preparing the Way for the Return of Yehovah God and His Messiah! |